hildjj/draft-hildebrand-spud-prototype/draft-hildebrand-spud-prototype.md

 * cookie (byte string, major type 2): an identifier for this application declaration, used to address a particular path element

-Unless the cookie matches one sent by the path element for this session, every device along the path MUST forward application declarations on towards the destination endpoint.
+Unless the cookie matches one sent by the path element for this tube, every device along the path MUST forward application declarations on towards the destination endpoint.